Parenting Plans: General Info

 - May I file my Parenting Plan in Washington State?

-- How can I get legal help?
+- What if I need legal help?

-Parentage (Petition to Establish Parentage)
+Parentage (Petition to Decide Parentage)

 Request for a parenting plan after parentage has been settled without a parenting plan (Motion or Petition for a Parenting Plan)